pfrolke/easy-manage-deposit/README.md

             depositor (not required)
           ---
+          Subcommand: clean - removes deposit with specified state -r, --area  <arg>                    Only perform clean on deposits in this area.
+                                                 Area must be one of: sword2-inbox, ingest-flow-inbox, deposit-draft-area.
-          Subcommand: clean - removes deposit with specified state -d, --data-only                      If specified, the deposit.properties and the container file of the deposit are not deleted
+            -d, --data-only                      If specified, the deposit.properties and the container file of the deposit are not deleted